isofarro-devops/devbox-php5/README.markdown

 	cd devbox-php5
 	vagrant up

-When the provisioning is finished, you can now ssh into your new devbox:
+When the provisioning is finished (takes about 5 minutes), you can now ssh into your new devbox:

 	vagrant ssh
 	ls -la Projects/